Thee-Dust/Jekyll-test/_posts/2022-04-28-Houndstooth-test.md

-  planning topics, and be part of positive change in the Westside Community Area. what do you want the url to be?
+  planning topics, and be part of positive change in the Westside Community Area. what do you want the url to be? make sure it ends with a '/' symbol
 avatar_path: https://sls-ci-bowtie-houndstooth-root-us-east-1-assets.s3.amazonaws.com/Thee-Dust/Jekyll-test/1651676123379-Clear.jpg
 avatar_hint: Upload a picture above
 section_color: null